top of page

 10 mils in Castille soap or carrier oil to 3 drops essential oil then add to water in a bath or to make a compress

-Only diffuse essential oils for a max of 60 min then have a break for 60 min because our bodies become desensitised to the aromatic compounds and will stop being effective.
+Only diffuse essential oils for a maximum of 60 minutes, then have a break for 60 minutes because our bodies become desensitised to the aromatic compounds and will stop being effective.

 Most burners also only need 3-5 drops or less.